nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Storage

-Control the amount of storage allocated to shared filesystem.
+The Storage section is used to control the amount of storage allocated to the shared filesystem.

 > NOTE 1: when the storage size is changed, for most providers it will automatically delete (!) the previous storage place.
 NOTE 2: changing the storage size on an AWS deployment
 > after the initial deployment can be especially tricky so it might be worthwhile padding these storage sizes.